 3. A Decrease in Motivation and Productivity

-All of which can be avoided in a well-organized team that takes away any chance of mistrust among the members.
+All of which can be avoided in a well-organized team that eliminates any chance of mistrust among the members.

 4. Scheduling Issues